|Nutritional Guidelines (per serving)|

 Use a good quality red wine, one you enjoy drinking, for this sauce.
 A cheap or low-quality wine could produce a rather bitter sauce.
-Use this sauce with grilled or broiled steaks or roasted pork or beef.

 - 4 tablespoons butter (divided)